 The data-bus width column indicates the number of bits.
-The access-state column shows the number of states of the specified basic clock that is required for access to the register.
+The access-state column shows the number of states of the selected basic clock that is required for access to the register.

-Note: Access to undefined or reserved addresses is prohibited.
+Note: Access to undefined or reserved addresses should not take place.
 Correct operation of the access itself or later operations is not guaranteed when such a register is accessed.